-DESIGN OF MODERN SUSHI RESTAURANT BECOMES CHAIN'S FLAGSHIP LOCATION
+DESIGN OF SUSHI RESTAURANT BECOMES CHAIN'S FLAGSHIP LOCATION

 ROSSETTI transformed the empty, ground-level space of the historic Federal Reserve Building in Detroit's Financial District into a modern sushi restaurant called Maru Sushi.